Plot: Jane tries to plan something for her and Tarzan’s first wedding anniversary. A full-episode clip show ensues.

 After that, Jane suggests they merely dance under the moonlight.
 However, her father pops up and says that might be a bad idea.
 Remember the last time Tarzan danced?

 As they’re having a nice time, Robert noticeably snoops for something.
-Jane asks what it is and he says it’s a music box he gave her right before he left for Africa.
+He tells Jane that he’s looking for a music box he gave her right before he left for Africa.
 He’d like it back to give to someone else back home.
 She finds it, opens it up to check if it works and they decide to relive their old days in dance class by having a dance to the music.

 Tarzan walks in on them and gets very jealous before storming out.
 Robert says it might be best if he took the music box and left, and Jane sadly agrees.
 A tiny monkey runs past her feet, causing her to drop the music box, which makes it crack open revealing a code machine.